 Jonathan Gootenberg earned his bachelor’s degree in mathematics and biological engineering at MIT.
 He received his PhD in Systems Biology from Harvard University, during which he conducted research with Aviv Regev and Feng Zhang at the McGovern Institute and Broad Institute of MIT and Harvard.
 During his PhD, Gootenberg focused on the development of molecular technologies for treating and sensing disease states, crossing disciplines by utilizing novel computational techniques, microbiology, biochemistry, and molecular biology to uncover new CRISPR tools, including Cas12 and Cas13.
 He and his co-authors developed Cas13 into a toolbox with uses in fundamental research, therapeutics, and diagnostics.
 He is one of the first members of the McGovern Institute Fellows program, which supports the transition to independent research for exceptional recent PhD graduates, and has received multiple awards, including Forbes 30 Under 30 and Business Insider 30 and Under.

 Join our energetic and collaborative team!

-For interested graduate students and postdoctoral fellows, please reach out to us with your CV and your research interests and we'll get back to you.
+For interested technical associates, graduate students, and postdoctoral fellows, please reach out to us with your CV and your research interests and we'll get back to you.